 THE BOARDING HOUSE

-From the hospital the screen dissolves and the car is now on a street and parks in front of a house in the middle of a rundown section of the now over crowded city.
+From the hospital the screen dissolves and the car is now on a street and parks in front of a house in the middle of a rundown section of a large industrialized city.
 Eugene gets out and walking to the door rings the bell.
-The door is opened by a suspicious old man eating his dinner.
+The door opens and he is met by a suspicious old man eating his dinner.
 Walking inside Eugene asks the landlady if he can speak to Fanny Minafer.
 Fanny, playing cards with other elderly women in another room, gets up and greets George.
 This is not a Fanny we have seen before.
 All the life seems to have drained out of her and she speaks with little if any emotion.
-She appears a woman who has given up on life; expecting very little from it and, now, merely going through the motions.
-It is sad to watch what has happened to the woman.
 The two then move into a room off to the side where they can talk.
-All around them, peering into the room or sitting off in corners are elderly doleful looking boarders as there is no privacy here and it is in this dreadful world that Fanny is now resigned to live.
-It is the world and life she dreaded and feared since her brother’s death ten years earlier.
-Added to this is the comic – and in these circumstances sadly ironic – recording of “What Happened To The Dog” playing on the Victrola.
-It’s low brow comedy at its lowest about a man who has lost everything and puts this boarding house/old folks home into instant relief.
+All around them, peering into the room or sitting off in corners are elderly doleful looking boarders.
+There is no privacy here.
+This then is the dreadful life that Fanny is now resigned to live.
+It is both the world and life she dreaded and feared since her brother’s death ten years earlier.
+Added to this is the comic – and in these circumstances sadly ironic recording of “What Happened To The Dog” playing on the Victrola.
+It’s low brow comedy at its lowest about a man who has lost everything and puts this boarding house/old folks home into sharp relief.

 Sitting in a rocking chair, the only sign of Fanny’s feelings comes from the sound of her creaking rocking chair—sometimes slow, sometimes fast.
 Eugene, talks about seeing George, how George asked for forgiveness and looking into George’s face Eugene could see Isabel.
 Therefore, by forgiving George he had been true to Isabel.
-All during this Fanny is blank faced—with only the increased sound of the rocking chair indicating the sad remnants of resentment and jealously she once felt.
-Fanny seems strangely detached.
-She is beyond that distant memory of Eugene and his feelings seem to hold little interest, and Eugene, lost in his own thoughts, at first doesn’t notice this.
-Soon, the two find that they have nothing more to say to each other and Fanny walks Eugene the door.
-But before returning to her card game she gives Eugene one last look and the viewer can only imagine what she must be thinking.
-That boarding house has become Fanny’s life and, will be, for her remaining years.
-But, this is not only true for Fanny but also for so many of the people from at town that has ceased to exist.
+All during this Fanny is blank faced strangely detached.
+Meanwhile Eugene, lost in his own thoughts, at first doesn’t notice this.
+Finally, with nothing more to say to each other, Fanny walks Eugene to the door.
+But before returning to her card game Fanny gives Eugene one last look and the viewer can only imagine what she must be thinking; how different life would have been for her if Eugene had loved her and not Isabel.
+Instead, that boarding house has become Fanny’s life and, will be, for her remaining years.
+But, this is not only true for Fanny but also for so many of the people from a town that has ceased to exist.

 The last shot of the film has Eugene in his car as it drives down the street towards the tall buildings, elevated train and factories spewing out smoke; a world that Eugene Morgan was instrumental in creating.
+Thus, his tragedy.
 The car reaches the end of the corner, turns and disappears as the film fades to black.
-Herman’s score was also cut with the scene as well as the music he composed to go under the narrated credits which was replaced with music similar to that which opened the film.
+Herman’s score was also cut with the scene.

 THE WISE ENDING